peterhry/peterhrynkow.com/_posts/2019-02-06-consistency-vs-flexibility.md

 Flexibility: 🧘‍♂️

 Using an `array` or `object` prop to render child elements is the least flexible option because the component itself controls the type of children that are rendered and their props.
-This approach is suitable for component libraries that prioritize consistency over flexibility because the component controls all aspects of rendering.
+This approach might be suitable for components that prioritize consistency over flexibility because the component controls all aspects of rendering.

 Here the component is saying: **Just give me the data — I'll take care of rendering the children.**